 Start by building an emergency fund in a savings account so you don’t have to raid the rest of your savings and investments when a big expense arises unexpectedly.

 Make a point of saving at least half of every pay raise.
-Explore your savings options to make sure you get the best returns on the money.
+Explore high-yield savings account options to make sure you get the best returns on the money.

-Diversification of your savings is critical to getting the most out of what you put in.
-And if you have a long time horizon before you stop working, invest in growth investments like stocks to increase your retirement nest egg over time.
+Diversifying your savings is critical to getting the most out of what you put in.
+If you have a long time horizon before you plan to retire, seek out growth investments like stocks to increase your nest egg over time.

 “Don’t be among the many Americans whose top financial regret is the failure to save, either for emergencies or for retirement,” Hamrick says.